The Nordic House is the administrative office for the Nordic Council Environment Prize.

 The most recent winners are:

-- 2016 Too Good To Go (DK) – digital innovation that supports sustainable lifestyles
+- 2016 Too Good To Go (DK) – a digital innovation that supports sustainable lifestyles

 - 2015 The energy company SEV (FA) – green electrification